33 Ways To Make Money In the Cannabis/CBD Industry

-Curious How You Can Make Money with Cannabis, CBD or Medical Marijuana?
+Curious How You Can Cash In with Cannabis, CBD or Medical Marijuana?

 You’d have to be hiding under a rock not to notice that the North American cannabis industry is on fire.
 Not since the Gold Rush has there been an industry that has attracted as much attention from the average U.S. citizen hoping to cash in on a golden opportunity — or, in this case, a green opportunity.

 So, how can you get in on this Green Rush?
 The possibilities are only limited by your creativity.
-In order to stimulate your imagination, here are 33 ways that people are making money in the cannabis industry right now.
+In order to stimulate your imagination, here are 33 ways for people to make money in the cannabis industry right now.

-Here Are 33 Ideas For Making Money In the Cannabis, CBD & Medical Marijuana Industry
+Here Are 33 Ideas for Making Money in the Cannabis, CBD and Medical Marijuana Industry

 - Advertise Affiliate Programs — This is probably the simplest way to generate income in the cannabis industry.
 Find companies that offer commissions for sending traffic to their site, then find or create advertising channels to send them traffic.
 Once you set up a successful, recurring, online ad campaign, it can earn you money in your sleep.